nhuynh2011/AMinorWebsite1.0/nextApp/README.md

 6. ```/static``` is the directory containing any static assets such as images, fonts, ect...
 7. ```next.config.js``` is the file containing the configuration for Next.js.
 Including any routing for static pages here.

+#### Code Style

+Code style is the way in whic we style the code.
+Although there are many ways to do this (and most are usually individual preference), we do our best to pick styles that imporve readability and maintainability.

+* Throughout this code base we use tabs that are equivalent to 2 spaces.

+* All React components have 2 tags `<component></component>`

+* We sort as many things as we can in alphabetical order, such as CSS properties and method names in React Components:
+    ~~~css
+    el {

+    }
+    ~~~